JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7999 days**.

-And here is a just a random fact -  **Turkeys can have heart attacks.
-When the Air Force was conducting test runs and breaking the sound barrier, fields of turkeys dropped dead because of heart attacks**.
+And here is a just a random fact -  **The fastest speed a raindrop had reached when falling is seven miles per hour.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)